dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

-Because we modeled our query handlers around a single `IQueryHandler<TQuery, TResult>` interface, we can define a simple decorator that validates all query messages before they are passed to their handlers:
+Because you modeled your query handlers around a single `IQueryHandler<TQuery, TResult>` interface, you can define a simple decorator that validates all query messages before they are passed to their handlers:

 {{< highlight csharp >}}
 public class ValidationQueryHandlerDecorator<TQuery, TResult>